Last updated: July 26, 2024

 Peer reviews on Qeios can be upon invitation or spontaneous.

 Spontaneous.
-Qualified researchers registered on Qeios can autonomously decide to review articles published on Qeios.
-We encourage all researchers who feel they can contribute valuable feedback and information to the authors and readers to spontaneously participate in the peer review process.
-This helps rescue from groupthink and adds a holistic attribute to the reviewing effort.
+Qualified researchers registered on Qeios can autonomously decide to review Qeios articles.
+We encourage all field experts who feel they can contribute valuable feedback and information to the authors and readers to spontaneously participate in the peer review process.
+This enhances the diversity and richness of the reviewing effort.
+Importantly, to ensure the quality and appropriateness of the reviews, all identities and reviews undergo an AI-assisted suitability check.

 The transparency and trustworthiness of this model are guaranteed by the fact that each peer review is published in the reviewer's name, with no possibility of anonymous reviews.
 Reviews can be commented on, and comments can be upvoted/downvoted by other peers.
 The fact that all users are publicly responsible for their actions acts as a deterrent for potential misconduct.
 In any case, misbehaviour and misusage can be reported to the editorial team, which shall seek to resolve any dispute in accordance with the standards of this publishing policy and our Conduct Policy.